Pillow Sizes Chart: Getting The Best For Your Bed

 3. Consider your pillowcase length and width

 Standard and King are the two sizes of bed pillowcases available.
-A standard pillowcase will fit three pillow sizes: Queen, Super Standard, and Standard.
+A standard will fit three pillow sizes: Queen, Super Standard, and Standard.
 However, sheet manufacturers tend to take into consideration different pillow manufacturer’s variations when sizing their cases.
-Typically, they err on the larger side, which means your pillowcase is likely to have too much room rather than too little.
+Typically, they err on the larger side, which means it is likely to have too much room rather than too little.

 Here are a few pro tips you should find useful